badgerman/twigtechnology.com/_posts/2013-12-23-international-keyboard.markdown

 vice versa (except for those Dvorak types).
 But sometimes, I want to write a letter home, and I need the Umlauts and all that other stuff.
-There are four basic solutions to this, all of which don’t work for me, and the final one that I use today (skip right to the end if all you want to see is that):
+There are four basic solutions to this, all of which don’t work for me, and the final one that I use today (skip right to the end if thatis all you want to see).

 <!-- more -->
 ## The Windows language bar